hazxel/sisyphus/C++/C++.md

 `sizeof` is a compile time operator:

+- when applied to an array, result in the length of it. (只能在数组定义所在的scope中获得)
 - size of an object of an **empty class** is 1, in order to "ensure that the addresses of two different objects will be different."
 And the size can be 1 because alignment doesn't matter here, as there is nothing to actually look at.
 - Existence of **virtual function(s)** will add 4 bytes of a virtual table pointer in the class.
 In this case, if the base class of the class already has virtual function(s) either directly or through its base class, then this additional virtual function won't add anything to the size of the class.
 Virtual table pointer will be common across the class hierarchy.
 - Using of **virtual inheritance** will add 4 bytes of a virtual base table pointer in the class.
 A class will only maintain one virtual base table pointer.